 p4 submit Submit the default changelist.
 The user's revisions of the files in this changelist are stored in the depot. p4 submit -c 41 Submit changelist 41. p4 submit .txt Submit only those files in the default changelist that have a suffix of .txt.
+Move all the other files in the default changelist to the next default changelist. p4 submit -d "header files" .h Submit only those files in the default changelist that have a suffix of .h, with a description of header files.
+No changelist form is displayed.
 Move all the other files in the default changelist to the next default changelist.

-To create a new, numbered changelist change To open a file in a client workspace and list it in a changelist p4 p4 add edit delete integrate To move a file from one changelist to another p4 reopen To remove a file from all changelists, reverting it to its previous state p4 revert To view a list of changelists that meet particular criteria p4 changes To read a full description of a particular changelist p4 describe To read files from the depot into the client workspace p4 sync To edit the mappings between files in the client workspace and files in the depot p4 client p4 sync p4 sync brings the client workspace into sync with the depot by copying files matching its file pattern arguments from the depot to the client workspace.
+To create a new, numbered changelist p4 change To open a file in a client workspace and list it in a changelist p4 add p4 edit p4 delete p4 integrate To move a file from one changelist to another p4 reopen To remove a file from all changelists, reverting it to its previous state p4 revert To view a list of changelists that meet particular criteria p4 changes To read a full description of a particular changelist p4 describe To read files from the depot into the client workspace p4 sync To edit the mappings between files in the client workspace and files in the depot p4 client p4 sync p4 sync brings the client workspace into sync with the depot by copying files matching its file pattern arguments from the depot to the client workspace.
 When no file patterns are specified on the command line, p4 sync copies a particular depot file only if it meets all of the following criteria: